stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 Moon over the tropics,
 A white-curved bud
-Opening its petals slowly in the warmth of heaven.&nbsp;.&nbsp;.&nbsp;.
+Opening its petals slowly in the warmth of heaven. . . .
 The air is full of odours
-And languorous warm sounds.&nbsp;.&nbsp;.&nbsp;.
+And languorous warm sounds. . . .
 A flute drones its insect music to the night
 Below the curving moon-petal of the heavens.